 Why Hire a Home Care Agency vs. a Registry or Independent Hire?

 Not all home care is created equal.
-To assist with understanding the differences between a professional home care agency and a registry or independent hire, Hired Hands Homecare has put together the following list of differences.
+To assist with understanding the differences between a professional home care agency and a registry or independent hire, Hired Hands Homecare’s Santa Rosa CA in home care experts have put together the following list of differences.

 An agency provides an assessment and detailed plan of care which is developed by a qualified individual.
 The plan of care details a client’s needs and lists ways to meet those needs.
 This care plan is reviewed regularly and changes are made as deemed necessary.

 A home care agency carries liability insurance.
 This means that if something happens for which a liability is incurred, the agency’s insurance policy will likely cover it.

 Agencies provide backup for a regular caregiver when the caregiver is ill, on vacation, or has an emergency.